SergeyVoloshchuk/ArtezioBankApp/README.md

 ## Installing Bower

 - Open terminal
-- Type `sudo npm bower install -g`
+- Type `sudo npm install -g bower`

 ## Installing Node.js Packages
 `npm install` will install these too, but you can do it manually.